wlads/reefpoints/source/posts/2015-03-19-lean-project-management.md

  If any of these seem unreasonable, you need to take a hard look at your team and work environment.
 Any conccesions made here will reduce team effectviness.

 * A team well-balanced in terms of seniority - Experience is contagious !
-* Dedicated team members not split across multiple projects
+* Dedicated team members - not split across multiple projects
 * Co-located team members
-* Use of Information Radiators — Physical views into plans (e.g. Post-Its on a whiteboards) that may supplement a digital plan view
-* Team members willing to be transparent about blockages and issues they face (but also think of creative ways to solve problems)
-* Conduct retrospectives with vocal contributors that embrace continuous improvement not only at the individual capability level (but at a team level)
 * Smaller teams (no more 5-7) —  Once you breach this team size communication complexity increases exponentially.
-Frederick Brooks does a wonderful job explaining this phenomena in his book “Mythical Man Month”
+* Conduct retrospectives with full particpation - Always seek to get better
 * A knowledge management strategy ensure team members know where to store/post directional artifacts that other team members require to do their job (e.g. Wireframes, PSGs, Test Cases, Context Diagrams )
+* Use of Information Radiators — Physical views into plans (e.g. Post-Its on a whiteboards) that may supplement a digital plan view

 **1.)
 Breakdown the work**